-Grapes are commonly known as one of the most toxic human foods for dogs.
+Grapes are commonly known as a potentially toxic human foods for dogs.
 But does that apply to cats?
 Can cats eat grapes?
 Is it safe to feed them?
 Grapes are not appealing to cats.
 Chances are, they won’t seek them out unless you offer them to them because they trust you.
 However, if a cat is picky about their snacks, maybe it’s best to listen to them.

 This article is here to answer your questions regarding cats eating grapes.
 Read below and find out!